jameskaupert/learning-stuff/aws-ccp-exampro/16-identity.md

 Security Key = secondary device used as a second step in authentication process to gain access to a device, workstation, or app

 Can resemble a memory stick.
 You press a button/exposed metail, and the device generates and autofills a security token

+## AWS Identity and Access Management (IAM)

+- create and manage AWS users and groups, and use permissions to allow/deny their access to AWS resources

+IAM Policies = JSON documents which grant permissions for a specific user, group, or role to access services.
+Polices are attached to IAM identities

+IAM Permission = API actions that can or cannot be performed.
+Represented in an IAM Policy document

+IAM Users = end users to log into console or interact with AWS resources programmatically or via clicking UI interfaces

+IAM Groups = Group up your users so they all share permission levels

+IAM Roles = roles grant AWS resources permissions to specific AWS API actions.
+Associate policies to a role then assign it to an AWS resource